nilsroemertum/master-thesis/content/system_design.typ

   - Integration with PACS/LIS in pathology context.
   - Specific adjustments and design decisions made for pathology workflow constraints.
 ]
+This chapter develops the software architecture on the basis of the requirements elicited and the analysis models introduced in @Requirements.
+It follows the methodology presented by Brügge and Dutoit, who emphasize deriving architectural decisions systematically from functional requirements, quality attributes, and constraints [BD10].
+Guided by this approach, the architecture consolidates the system’s objectives into clear design goals, decomposes the solution into coherent subsystems, and maps these subsystems to the relevant hardware and execution environments.
+The resulting blueprint establishes the structural and operational foundation for the implementation and ensures that the architecture addresses the technical and workflow-related challenges identified in the requirements analysis.

 == Overview
 #TODO[